AndreeaPatarlageanu/ConcurrentProject/README.md

 **Authors:** Andreea Patarlageanu, Marta Teodora Trales, Joanne Jegou

-During this project, we worked on **local** parallel sequence alignement with **affine gap penalty**.
+During this project, we worked on **local** parallel sequence alignement with **affine gap penalty**, with the set of characters `{A, C, G, T}`.
 We focused on the computation of the score and not the alignement it-self.
 We implemented the Smith-Waterman algorithm, which is a dynamic programming algorithm.
 Because of that, parallelization of this algorithm requires some thinking.
 We first implemented a simple sequential version on CPU, then we introduced the lazy computation of the matrices.
 We worked on parallelizing those algorithms, and executing them on GPU.

 # Organisation of the project and comments